Jury awards $45.2 million in punitive damages in Alex Jones Sandy Hook trial

 Outside the courthouse, Reynal told reporters the verdict was high but that Texas law caps punitive damages at $750,000 per plaintiff.

-Reynal later told Reuters he aimed to minimise compensatory damages throughout the trial knowing there is a cap on punitive damages.
+Reynal later told Reuters he aimed to minimize compensatory damages throughout the trial knowing there is a cap on punitive damages.

 "We always knew that was going to be a backstop, so the strategy worked," Reynal said, referring to the cap.